Srishti-20/mobile-factory-order-api/README.md

    return jsonify(order_response), 201
    ```

-- generating order ID using current time of out system, alphabets given in the input data and random number generated to make the order completely unique.
+- generating order ID using the current time of our system, alphabets given in the input data and random number generated to make the order unique.
-- made a dictionary to formate the order_respone so that it can in json format and then jsonified while returning too.
+- made a dictionary to format the order_respone so that it can be in JSON format and then JSONified while returning too.

 9. Run the application
    ```